Tony Esposito: Retirement

 He retired from professional play in 1984 and was named to the Hockey Hall of Fame in 1988.
 His number 35 was retired by the Blackhawks on November 20, 1988.

 Esposito later became General Manager of the Pittsburgh Penguins.
-During his tenure, Esposito selected Mark Recchi at the 1988 NHL Entry Draft and traded for goaltender Tom Barrasso.
+During his tenure, Esposito selected Mark Recchi at the 1988 NHL entry draft and traded for goaltender Tom Barrasso on November 1989.
+He was fired on December 5, 1989 by the team and replaced by Craig Patrick.
+Two years later, the Penguins won the Stanley Cup.
 In 1991, when his brother helped found the Tampa Bay Lightning, Phil hired Tony as chief scout.
 Both Espositos were fired in 1998 after the team was sold.

 In 1998, he was ranked number 79 on The Hockey News list of the 100 Greatest Hockey Players, 61 places behind his brother Phil, who ranked number 18.

 In 2007, Tony was inducted, alongside his brother Phil, into the Sault Ste.
 Marie Walk of Fame.

 On March 19, 2008, the Chicago Blackhawks honoured Esposito with "Tony Esposito Night", where he was formally introduced as an Ambassador for the Blackhawks organization.
 Then-Blackhawk goaltenders Patrick Lalime and Nikolai Khabibulin both wore Esposito's #35 on their jerseys in the pre-game warmups, and Khabibulin recorded a shutout in a Hawks 5–0 win over the Washington Capitals.

 In 2024, Tony was inducted into the Michigan Sports Hall of Fame.